 If your wages increase, you need to let us know straight away as it is likely to affect your housing benefit and/or council tax support.

 If you move to another address in Aldershot or Farnborough and were receiving housing benefit at your old address, and you have had no other changes, you need to fill in a and send it back to us with your new tenancy agreement/proof of rent using the contact details on this page.

 Every time we receive information from you, we will write back to confirm how this affects your benefit.

 If you do not receive this confirmation, you must assume that we have not heard from you.

 If this is the case, you must contact us again.
 It could be considered as fraud if you knowingly continue to receive benefit when your entitlement may have changed.

 We will assess your claim using the information you have given to us.

 Examples of changes you must report

-- You stop receiving income support, job seeker's allowance or employment and support allowance
+- You stop receiving income support, job seeker's allowance, employment support allowance or any other state benefit

 - Your working tax credit or child tax credit changes